 3. Four Wheel Camper Hawk

 With a floor length of 6.5 feet and a dry weight of only 1,075 pounds, the Four Wheel Camper Hawk is a perfect match for today’s Ford F-150 pickup truck.
 The Hawk features a 20-gallon fresh water tank, a fully equipped kitchenette, an east-west queen bed, a three-way 1.7-cubic foot reefer, and attractive yet durable interior woodwork.
 Customers can choose from one of three floorplans when ordering a Hawk—a roll-over side couch, side dinette, or a front dinette.
 For those want a more amenities, a cassette toilet and an outside shower can both be added as options.
 Interested in extending your time off-grid?
 Four Wheel Campers has that covered, too, by offering a 160 watt roof-mounted solar system, a dual battery setup, an 85-liter DC compressor refrigerator, and two 10-pound propane tanks.
 Four Wheel Campers uses a proprietary tie-down system consisting of four, zinc-coated eye bolts reinforced with steel backing plates that are mounted to the bed of the pickup.
 The advantage of having a hidden system like this is that it not only presents a clean look on the outside of the camper, but it also works great for driving off-road.
-Easily one of the 10 Best Campers for the Ford F-150 Pickup Truck and another Truck Camper Adventure favorite, the FWC Hawk lists for only $18,995, but don’t let the price fool you.
+Another Truck Camper Adventure favorite, the FWC Hawk lists for only $18,995, but don’t let the price fool you.
 This rugged, well-made camper can take you almost anywhere you want, and with its welded aluminum frame and aluminum exterior, will last for decades.

 4. Alaskan 6.5 Cabover